 A payment plan must be approved by the Business Office and payment made on the account each semester according to this plan before registration is finalized.
-If the student needs financial aid, financial aid applications should be completed at least one month before the semester begins to allow time for processing.
+Registraton will be expedited by receipt of payment according to the offered plans.
 Financial aid applications must be completed before the semester begins.